 Cannabis is an all-natural plant with amazing healing power.
 Products made from cannabis can help keep us healthy, and fight disease and chronic pain.

-Did you know that it is a hardy, sun-loving plant that we would normally call a “weed”?
-It grows just about anywhere, in a variety of climates and soil conditions.
+Did you know that it is a hardy plant that we would normally call a “weed”?
+It grows just about anywhere, in a variety of climates.
 It is believed to have originated in Central Asia millions of years ago.
 From there it eventually spread across the globe.

 More Than Just A Weed

 But its medicinal purposes have also been known for a long time.
-There’s evidence that pre-historic cultures in India, the Middle East, and Africa used cannabis for its healing properties.
-The ancient Greeks were also well-aware of its medicinal benefits.
+There is evidence that pre-historic cultures in India, the Middle East, and Africa used cannabis for its healing properties.
+The ancient Greeks were also aware of its medicinal benefits.

-From the 1850’s to the 1930’s, cannabis was a popular product in much of Europe and the US.
-Products readily available from reputable companies were promoted for their pain-relieving qualities.
+From the 1850’s to the 1930’s, cannabis was a popular product in Europe and the US.
 Unfortunately, the road forward to more wide-spread appreciation of medicinal cannabis was stymied by the politics of the day.

 In addition to its practical and medicinal uses, the strong psychotropic effects of certain cannabis plants have been known since pre-historic times.
 It was this ability to intoxicate the user that became the focus of the US government.
 The story of how cannabis came to be vilified by the US government is interesting on many levels.
 The short story however, is that many countries, including Canada, followed the US lead.
 They enacted legislation making cannabis possession and consumption illegal.
 Driven underground, cannabis came to be closely associated with the “stoner culture”, social rebellion, and often, with criminal elements.